Black hole spectroscopy with nonlinear quasi-normal modes: Introduction

 The physics of QQNMs results from the interactions of two linear, parent, QNMs.
 As a result, both the QQNM frequency and amplitude are fully determined by the parent modes.
 Regarding QQNM frequencies, they are given by \cite{Gleiser:1998rw, Gleiser:1995gx, Ioka:2007ak, Nakano:2007cj,Lagos:2022otp}

 where the linear parents modes are labeled by $(\ell m n)$ and $(\ell ' m' n')$.
 For the most common, nearly-equal mass quasi-circular binaries, the dominant linear QNMs are labeled by $(\ell=2, |m|=2, n=0)$ which will source the dominant QQNM with a frequency\footnote{There will also be a dominant QQNM frequency with $m<0$ given by $\omega_{(2-20)\times (2-20)}=2\omega_{2-20}$ but, as will be discussed later, it will be directly related to that with $m>0$ so we omit it here, yet it will indeed be included in our analysis.
-Furthermore, a third dominant QQNM is expected to have frequency $\omega_{(220)\times (2-20)}=\omega_{220}+\omega_{2-20}$ but this mode is non oscillatory for the binaries considered here, and is part of the memory effects of the GW signal \cite{Mitman:2024uss}, which will not be analyzed in this paper.}
+Furthermore, a third dominant QQNM is expected to have frequency $\omega_{(220)\times (2-20)}=\omega_{220}+\omega_{2-20}$ but this mode is non oscillatory for the binaries considered here, and is part of the memory effects of the GW signal \cite{Mitman:2024uss}, which will not be analyzed in this paper.
+A review on different contributions to the memory GW signal can be found in \cite{Favata:2010zu}.}

 Regarding QQNM amplitudes, several recent works have attempted to obtain the quadratic-to-linear relationship using numerical and analytical methods, obtaining different, even conflicting, results \cite{Kehagias:2023ctr, Redondo-Yuste:2023seq,Cheung:2023vki, Zhu:2024rej, Ma:2024qcv}.
-However, recent studies \cite{Bourg:2024jme, Bucciotti:2024zyp} have shown that it depends on the amplitude of parity odd and even linear QNMs.
-When the parent modes are labeled by $(\ell=2, |m|=2, n=0)$ and the binary is not precessing (and it is thus fully parity even), the sourced QQNM will have an amplitude \cite{Bucciotti:2024zyp}
+However, recent studies \cite{Bourg:2024jme, Bucciotti:2024jrv} have shown that it depends on the amplitude of parity odd and even linear QNMs, with recent works \cite{Bourg:2024jme, Khera:2024yrk} showing that the previous conflicting results were due to different QNM parity choices.
+When the parent modes are labeled by $(\ell=2, |m|=2, n=0)$ and the binary is not precessing (and it is thus fully parity even), the sourced QQNM will have an amplitude \cite{Bucciotti:2024zyp,Khera:2024yrk, Bucciotti:2024jrv}